• Skip to primary navigation

 Type of Molasses and Substitutions

 In this recipe, we are baking with Fancy molasses (which you can find on Amazon), which is sometimes called baking molasses or original molasses in the US (available on Amazon).
-Mild molasses also works.
+If you want a baking substitution for the molasses, substitutes for the fancy molasses include:

-Another option worth exploring would be black Treacle, which I used in these soft gingerbread cookies.
+• Black Treacle, which I used in these soft gingerbread cookies.
 Lyle's Black Treacle is very popular in Great Britain and it's used to bake instead of molasses.
-You can also order it on Amazon.
+You can also order it on Amazon-replace the molasses with the same quantity of black treackle

 Do not use blackstrap molasses.
 Blackstrap molasses is very dark and has a more bitter taste, whereas Fancy molasses has a milder taste that is more suited for Christmas cookies.

-Top Tip: Chill the Cookie Dough
+Top Baking Tip: Chill the Cookie Dough

 To stop cutout cookies from spreading as they bake (or slow it down), always chill the cookie dough before baking it.
 Cold butter takes more heat and/or more time to melt than room temperature butter.